fairlington/fairlington/content/posts/2018-08-01 Lookback Celebrations/index.md

 Fairlingtonians – past and present – appreciate the unique neighborhood we all share.
 We seem never to run out of ideas for celebrating that and enjoying the company of our neighbors.

-{{< image src="files/Fairlington-Celebrations-and-Activities_Page_3_Image_0001-1024x695.jpg" caption="Fairlington Players’ Tent Theater Festival – 1965 (Courtesy William A. Dunston)" >}}
+{{< image src="files/Fairlington-Celebrations-and-Activities_Page_3_Image_0001.jpg" caption="Fairlington Players’ Tent Theater Festival – 1965 (Courtesy William A. Dunston)" >}}

+---

-*Quotations from Catherine D Fellows, Fairlington at Fifty.
-The Fairlington Historical Society, 2012.*
+Quotations from Catherine D Fellows, Fairlington at Fifty.
+The Fairlington Historical Society, 2012.

 https://www.fairlingtonhistoricalsociety.org/fairlington-celebrations-and-activities/